Jungian and Post-Jungian Clinical Concepts

 - Attend webinar on topic for the month or watch the recording

 - Submit a 1000 to 1500 word essay, summarising the module.
 (Essays are unmarked, but kept on file as part of the regulatory requirement for Continuing Professional Development conducted online.
-Their submission is not essential, but required should you wish to receive a Certificate of Completion.)
+The essay submission is not essential in order to receive the Certificate of Completion; it is only required should you wish to receive the CPD – Continuing Professional Development Points/ CEU – Continuing Education Units.)

 The Centre for Applied Jungian Studies exists to promote the research, learning and dissemination of depth psychology and studies, with a focus on Jungian psychology, in a non-linear, non-traditional, fashion.
 Utilising disruptive technologies the Centre delivers the concepts and applications, developed within the framework of depth psychology, to a wider audience than has historically been given access to these ideas and tools.
 This approach reflects the global paradigm shift to learning being made more widely and democratically accessible.
 This is facilitated in part by the non-localisation opportunities for learning created by the WWW, and the radical evolution and sophistication of communication platforms over the last two decades.
 This aspiration maintains the highest regard for the value and integrity of depth psychological theory and practice.
 It acknowledges the debt owed to the pioneers of depth psychology and their legacy, as well as the tireless work of the clinicians and scholars who have furthered the field of study over the last century.